Kris Bryant Player Props: Rockies vs. Pirates

 Pirates Pitching Rankings

-- The Pirates rank 15th in baseball in home runs given up (19 total, 1.1 per game).
+- Pirates pitchers combine to rank 15th in baseball in home runs allowed (20 total, 1.1 per game).

-- Velasquez (1-2) gets the starting nod for the Pirates in his fourth start of the season.
-He has a 5.40 ERA in 13 1/3 innings pitched, with 10 strikeouts.
+- Oviedo (1-1) takes the mound for the Pirates in his fourth start of the season.
+He's put together a 2.45 ERA in 18 1/3 innings pitched, with 19 strikeouts.

-- The right-hander's last appearance was on Thursday against the St. Louis Cardinals, when he went six scoreless innings while giving up three hits.
+- The right-hander last pitched on Saturday against the St. Louis Cardinals, when he threw seven innings, allowing one earned run while giving up six hits.

-- In three games this season, the 30-year-old has a 5.40 ERA and 6.8 strikeouts per nine innings, while allowing a batting average of .259 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.